episerver/Ektron.Mobile.Providers/README.md

   * 51Degrees.dat

 ###Step 2a
-Only for version 8.7, copy the workarea folder to the website, preserving the folder structure so that the files overwrite the existing files.
+On version 8.6 and 8.7, copy the workarea folder to the website, preserving the folder structure so that the files overwrite the existing files.

 ###Step 3
 ### Version 9.0 and 9.1: